 Three Years Ago Today

 This advisement was circulated to physicians in Wuhan.
-By a few months later, based on the reaction of the media and that of many around me, I knew what what to expect, and began to plan
+By a few months later, based on the reaction of the media and that of many around me, I knew what to expect, and began to plan

 That was 12/30/19.
 SARS-CoV-19 was suddenly on the menu.

-By a few months later, based on the reaction of the media and that of many around me, I knew what what to expect, and began to plan.
+By a few months later, based on the reaction of the media and that of many around me, I knew what to expect, and began to plan.
 I had seen it repeatedly before, having been through several massive crises since being born in the late 70s.
 The reactions seemed to have gotten worse each time, even though the crises became much less violent.

 Less violent, from my vantage point of someone who was surrounded by the drug (crack cocaine), disease (HIV and tuberculosis), and ten-times-as-high violence pandemics that were urban life in the late 80s and early 90s, especially in Brooklyn.
 That was followed for me by September 11th in NYC, and the Great Financial Crisis in NYC.